 Inpatient Care: During inpatient care, patients receive 24/7 care and medical oversight during the length of treatment.

 Residential Care: This involves living in and receiving treatment at a facility and can remain in residential care for up to a year if needed.

 Sober Living Home.
-This service is for people who need a home to stay in while they transition from intensive addiction care to being able to live independently.
+Sober living is for people who need a home to stay in while they transition from intensive addiction care to being able to live independently.

-Medication-Assisted Treatment (MAT): This involves using FDA-approved medications to treat substance use disorders, including alcoholism.
+Medication-Assisted Treatment (MAT): MAT involves using FDA-approved medications to treat substance use disorders, including alcoholism.

 Does Blue Cross Blue Shield Cover Out-of-Network Alcohol Rehab?